 - 1 Special competitions should normally be scheduled by reference to the Rule number in this section.
 Where the Rules for a special competition allow alternative conditions, the alternative to be followed must be stated in the schedule. - 2 Unless otherwise stated in the special competition Rules, the general Rules for jumping and judging in Section 2 apply to special competitions.
 If there is any conflict between the Rules in Section 2 and those in Sections 3 and 4, the latter take precedence when judging special competitions. - 3 If it is intended to depart in any way from the Rules, this must be clearly stated in the draft schedule (Rule 75).
-Approval of such variations from the Rules will be at the discretion of the Chief Executive and the National Sport Committee. - 4 Sweepstake as Rule 76.7 with reference to Rule 76.6.5.
+Approval of such variations from the Rules will be at the discretion of the Chief Executive and the National Sport Committee. - 4 No longer applicable.